kaerimichi/infra-as-code-challenge/README.md

 The goals of the challenge are:

+* Choose on Cloud provider from the list below and ask us the credentials via the email we sent
+   * Digital Ocean
+   * AWS
+   * GCP
-* Provision an instance from scratch using Terraform on a cloud provider of your choice (Digital Ocean or AWS);
+* Provision an instance from scratch using Terraform on a cloud provider of your choice
 * Install and configure a CI/CD tool of your choice in this new VM using Ansible;
 * Configure a push deploy pipeline with the CI/CD tool with these repositories:
   * https://github.com/devgrid/calculator-service